Relintai/pandemonium_engine_docs/usage/export/exporting_projects.md

 Why export?
 -----------

-Originally, Godot did not have any means to export projects.
+Originally, Pandemonium did not have any means to export projects.
 The developers would compile the proper binaries and build the packages for each platform manually.